-"Dr. Unger and I are very pleased to be performing robotic surgery for our patients here at RMC.
+"We are very pleased to be performing robotic surgery for our patients here at RMC.
 It provides the latest technology for our patients close to home and the surgical options are constantly expanding."

 Robotic surgery is an innovative, progressive approach to providing minimally invasive surgery.
 It is designed to assist with laparoscopic surgical procedures.
 Contrary to some perceptions, the robot does not work on its own.
 It is a complex tool a surgeon uses.

 - Helps minimize potential complications for the patient

 - Flexibility of the robot, letting surgeon work in small spaces with less difficulty